-You can learn more about it with the help of virtual Q&A session:
+You can learn more about it with the help of a virtual Q&A session:

-Q: There’re few TUI libraries for Python, why yet another one?
+Q: There’re a few TUI libraries for Python, why yet another one?

 A: Urwid is one well-known such TUI library.
-Here’s entry from its FAQ: “How do I create drop-downs, floating windows, and scroll bars?
-You need to start writing some fairly complex widgets.
+Here’s an entry from its FAQ: “How do I create drop-downs, floating windows, and scroll bars? - You need to start writing some fairly complex widgets.
 This functionality hasn’t been added to Urwid yet.”
-So, Urwid is a widget library which doesn’t have drop downs.
+So, Urwid is a widget library which doesn’t have dropdowns.
 Version 0.8.0 of Urwid was imported into SVN (and later Git) in 2004.
-Urwid doesn’t have drop downs and stuff for 10+ years.
+Urwid doesn’t have dropdowns and stuff for 10+ years.

 A: Alas, no. Let me start with the fact that most TUI libraries are based on curses library for terminal screen management.
-It makes sure that if you update screen, only the minimal set of updates is made.
-This was very important at the era of 300 baud serial connections, let’s count: 300 baud is about 30 bytes/s, and standard VT100 screen is 80*24 = ~2K.
+It makes sure that if you update a screen, only the minimal set of updates is made.
+This was very important at the era of 300 baud serial connections.
+Let’s count: 300 baud is about 30 bytes/s, and the standard VT100 screen is 80*24 = ~2K.
 Double that for attributes.
 So, transferring a complete screen to show to user would take 2 mins.
-If you draw same screen twice (no changes in content), it would take 4 mins. curses library cuts that back to mere 2 mins.
-So, alas, picotui doens’t use curses.
-That’s based on the fact that picotui wants to be compatible with MicroPython, and its philosophy is minimalism - if it’s possible to do screen output without curses, let’s do just that.
-It’s also grounded in the fact that nobody uses 300 baud modems any longer, most apps are run in local terminal emulator with instant updates, most of the remaining are run over LANs which also offer fast updates.
-Modern basic serial speed is 115200 which is still too slow for real-time fullscreen updates though.
-That’s why I say alas.
-Beyond optimized screen updates, picotui lacks many other things too: e.g., double-buffering (so redrawing previous screen content behind pop-ups is up ot you), it lacks geometry managers, so calculating coordinates is up to you, etc. Yes, just like that - I lacked widgets the most, and that’s what I implemented.
+If you draw the same screen twice (no changes in content), it would take 4 mins. curses library cuts that back to mere 2 mins.
+So, alas, picotui doesn’t use curses.
+That’s based on the fact that picotui wants to be compatible with Pycopy, and its philosophy is minimalism - if it’s possible to do screen output without curses, let’s do just that.
+It’s also grounded in the fact that nobody uses 300 baud modems any longer, most apps are run in a local terminal emulator with instant updates, most of the remaining are run over LANs which also offer fast updates.
+The modern basic serial connection speed is 115200 which is still too slow for real-time fullscreen updates though.
+That’s why I say “alas”.
+Beyond the optimized screen updates, picotui lacks many other things too: e.g., double-buffering (so redrawing the previous screen content behind pop-ups is up to you), it lacks geometry managers, so calculating coordinates is up to you, etc. Yes, just like that - I lacked widgets the most, and that’s what I implemented.
 The rest is just KISS.